Harrying of the North: Background

 English counties as documented in the Domesday Book of 1086.
 (Note: The area north of Yorkshire was not conquered by William I; it was his successor, William Rufus who took control of what is now Cumbria, Cumberland and Westmorland in 1092.)
 At the time of the Norman Conquest, the counties north of Yorkshire had not been conquered.
 Yorkshire in 1086 was larger than it is now.

+At the time of the Norman Conquest, the earldom of Northumbria differed from much of the rest of the Kingdom of England in its geography, political traditions and cultural identity.
+The region retained strong Anglo-Scandinavian influences and was governed through powerful regional earls who exercised considerable authority on behalf of the English crown.
+Combined with difficult communications with southern England and close political ties across the North Sea and with Scotland, these factors made the region particularly difficult for William to bring under effective royal control.

-At the time of the Norman Conquest the North consisted of what became Yorkshire, Durham, and Northumberland in the east and Lancashire with the southern parts of Cumberland and Westmorland in the west.
-The population of the north pre-conquest can be described as "Anglo-Scandinavian" carrying a cultural continuity from a mixing of Viking and Anglo-Saxon traditions.
+The population of the north in the eleventh century, particularly in modern Yorkshire, can be described as "Anglo-Scandinavian" carrying a cultural continuity from a mixing of Viking and Anglo-Saxon traditions during the time of Scandinavian dominance in York.
 The dialect of English spoken in Yorkshire may well have been different to people from the south of England, and the aristocracy south of the Tees (an area roughly analogous to modern day Yorkshire) was partly Danish in origin.

-Communications between the north and south were difficult, partly due to the terrain but also because of the poor state of the roads.
+Geographically, "the North" was separated from the rest of England by natural barriers such as the river Humber and consisted of what became Yorkshire, Durham, and Northumberland in the east and Lancashire with the southern parts of Cumberland and Westmorland in the west.
+As well as the terrain the poor state of the roads also made communication between the north and south difficult.
 The more popular route between York and the south was by ship.
-In 962 Edgar the Peaceful had granted legal autonomy to the northern earls of the Danelaw in return for their loyalty; this had limited the powers of the Anglo-Saxon kings who succeeded him north of the Humber.
+In 962 Edgar the Peaceful had granted legal autonomy to the northern earls of the Danelaw in return for their loyalty; this had limited the powers of the Anglo-Saxon kings who succeeded him north of the Humber, particularly with tax.
+Efforts by the Wessex born earl Tostig to bring the tax closer to English levels led to the Northumbrian Revolt of 1065 that deposed him.
 The Anglo-Saxon earldom of Northumbria bordering the Danelaw stretched from the Tees to the Tweed.

+The northern frontier with the Kingdom of Scotland was permeable and changeable in a way England's south coast was not.
+Scottish kings had long intervened in the politics of Northumbria, while English exiles and rival claimants could readily seek refuge at the Scottish court.
+Similarly a powerful Earl of Northumbria could affect politics in Scotland, with Earl Siward deposing Macbeth.